-- The findings, including contact details, should be sent to [email protected].
+The findings, including contact details, should fill out the submission form.

 As much information as possible regarding the finding should be communicated to IOM to enable the organization to reproduce and verify the vulnerability, issue, or incident to implement appropriate remediation actions.